karank-GitHub/GBDX/README.md

 The available notebooks are large and they can not be displayed entirely in github.
 To view the full notebooks you should download them locally to your computer.

+5 notebooks are provided, each one performing change detection for the respective region

-Files that need to be downloaded:
+Files that need to be downloaded to run the .ipynb files:

 Trained Weights:                          https://drive.google.com/file/d/15JIuZQUvah2T1KElFMidLxMckhAIhHJ-/view